-Walter Raymond Cuskey Jr., 86, educator, author and entrepreneur, died Monday, May 10, at Suburban Hospital in Bethesda, Md., from complications following a fall.
+Walter Raymond Cuskey Sr., 86, educator, author, and entrepreneur, died Monday, May 10, at Suburban Hospital in Bethesda, Md., from complications after a fall.

 After military service, he got a bachelor’s degree in sociology from Boston College and a master’s from the college’s School of Social Work.
 He later earned a doctorate in social work from Brandeis University.